 Peter was a full-time newspaper journalist for over 20 years before moving into freelance and online journalism, and arts administration.
-He has been writing about live jazz and reviewing recorded jazz since 1978 and has been The Birmingham Post’s jazz reviewer and feature writer since 1994.
+He has been writing about live jazz and reviewing recorded jazz since 1978 and was The Birmingham Post’s jazz reviewer and feature writer from 1994 until 2016.

 He truly believes that jazz music is a force for good in the world and can even give us a glimpse of heaven.

-He plays tenor saxophone (a Borgani which he loves more than words can say) in a loud blues/rock band called The Valvolines.
-Their music can even give us a glimpse of hell.
+He plays tenor saxophone (a Borgani which he loves more than words can say) His music can even give us a glimpse of hell.

 He is delighted and honoured to be living near enough to Birmingham, England, and the many amazing (especially young) jazz musicians who have chosen to study, gig and – please! please! – stay there.
 When he can he writes very complimentary things about them.

-This blog is mainly about jazz in Birmingham and the English Midlands, but there are also reviews of CDs he has been listening to, and news and opinion pieces about whatever else takes his fancy.
+This blog has been mainly about jazz in Birmingham and the English Midlands, but there are also reviews of CDs he has been listening to, and news and opinion pieces about whatever else takes his fancy.